Forget regular rice pudding, this Baked White Chocolate Rice Pudding is to die for!!

 For those wondering what White Chocolate Options is, it is basically a low calorie hot drink, like hot chocolate, you can get various other flavours, including Milk Chocolate.

-Now I have to add, the ingredients in the White Chocolate options are not ideal, and most are things I would usually avoid, but for an odd low syn treat, I don't worry too much about it, as I eat relatively clean the majority of the time and white chocolate in any form isn't really healthy anyway.
+Now I have to add, the ingredients in the White Chocolate options are not ideal, and most are things I would usually avoid, but for an odd treat, I don't worry too much about it, as I eat relatively clean the majority of the time and white chocolate in any form isn't really healthy anyway.

 If you don't like white chocolate, you can use the milk chocolate options, or even some 100% cocoa to keep this super healthy, but you will have to taste test and add a sweetener of choice, as 100% cocoa is pretty bitter and not sweetened at all.

 My choice of sweetener in this Baked White Chocolate Rice Pudding is Sukrin Gold which is a great natural tasting sweetener and perfect as a brown sugar replacement.
 I have tried many different types of sweetener in the past trying to find one that is natural and tastes natural and I think this is it.
-I usually just use some syns on honey or maple syrup, but it’s nice to know I can now use this and reduce the syns even further.
+I usually just use some honey or maple syrup, but it’s nice to know I can now use this and reduce the calories even further.

 Sukrin can be ordered on Amazon, and from various health food stores.